 \subsection{RQ2: Environmental Shifts}

-In this research question, we evaluate how environmental shifts affect the hijacking completion rate on a randomly picked adversarial route.
-There are two main factors: (i) weather and lighting conditions, and (ii) traffic volume.

-First, we follow the setting of existing works~\cite{song2023usenix} to evaluate \sys under 14 environmental conditions of different weather and lighting combinations.
-Our experiment leverages four different weather parameters: Sun altitude angle $(S)$, Cloudiness $(C)$, Precipitation on the ground $(P_g)$, and Precipitation in the air $(P_a)$.
-Figure~\ref{fig:rq2weather} shows the HCR under different weather conditions: \sys achieves 100\% hijacking compliance rate except for three scenarios.
+For RQ2, we evaluate how environmental changes affect the hijacking compliance rate on a randomly selected adversarial route.
+We consider two major factors: (i) weather and lighting conditions, and (ii) traffic volume.
+First, following the setting of previous work~\cite{song2023usenix}, we evaluated \sys under 14 environmental conditions that cover different combinations of weather and lighting.
+We vary four weather-related parameters: sun altitude angle $(S)$, cloudiness $(C)$, ground precipitation $(P_g)$, and airborne precipitation $(P_a)$.
+Figure~\ref{fig:rq2weather} reports the HCR under these conditions. \sys achieves a 100\% hijacking compliance rate in all but three scenarios.

-Figure~\ref{fig:rq2failure} illustrates the three failure scenarios in detail.
-We identify two distinct failure modes: \begin{icompact} \item\textit{Perception blur induced by hard rain.} Figures~\ref{fig:rq2failure}(a) and (b) show failures under hard rain conditions at noon and sunset, respectively.
-In both cases, heavy precipitation on the ground $P_g$ and precipitation on the air $P_a$ introduces significant visual compromise.
-The perception from victim's front camera is blurred and distorted by the accumulated water, and the rain between the two vehicles produces motion blur that hides patch details.
-As a result, the victim's camera cannot clearly capture the patch, compromising the adversarial impact of the patch. \item\textit{Color shift induced by lighting.} Figures~\ref{fig:rq2failure}(c) shows the failure resulted under cloudy sunset condition.
-Unlike the hard raining scenarios, the victim has clear vision.
-However, the low sun altitude angle $S$ creates a directional reflection towards the back of the adversarial vehicle.
-As shown in $t=0.5$ and $t=1$, once the adversarial vehicle maneuvers through the intersection, its orientation relative to the sun changes, causing a specular reflection.
-From the perspective of the victim, this reflection causes a temporary color shift, especially for the adversarial patch.
-This dynamic color shift causes the victim's vision encoder to perceive a different feature distribution, destroying the adversarial context that the patch was trained to induce.
+Figure~\ref{fig:rq2failure} illustrates these three failure scenarios.
+We identify two main failure modes: \begin{icompact} \item \textit{Perception blur caused by heavy rain.} Figures~\ref{fig:rq2failure}(a) and (b) show failures under heavy rain at noon and sunset, respectively.
+In both cases, high ground precipitation $P_g$ and airborne precipitation $P_a$ significantly degrade visual quality.
+Water accumulation and rain streaks blur the victim vehicle's front-camera view, while precipitation between the two vehicles introduces motion blur that obscures patch details.
+As a result, the victim camera cannot clearly capture the adversarial patch, reducing its effectiveness. \item \textit{Color shift caused by lighting.} Figure~\ref{fig:rq2failure}(c) shows a failure under cloudy sunset conditions.
+Unlike the heavy-rain cases, the victim vehicle has a clear view of the adversarial vehicle.
+However, the low sun altitude angle $S$ creates strong directional reflection from the rear of the adversarial vehicle.
+As shown at $t=0.5$ and $t=1$, when the adversarial vehicle moves through the intersection, its orientation relative to the sun changes and produces a specular reflection.
+From the victim's perspective, this reflection causes a temporary color shift, especially over the adversarial patch.
+This dynamic color shift changes the feature distribution perceived by the victim's vision encoder, weakening the adversarial context that the patch was optimized to induce. \end{icompact}